 Jawline, 2019.

-The film dives into the behind-the-scenes life of rising live television stars and opens your eyes to the realities of teenage social media stardom.
-It is impossible to tear yourself away from the spectacle that seems ordinary at first glance.
+The film explores the behind-the-scenes lives of rising live television stars and exposes viewers to the realities of teenage social media stardom.
+It is impossible to tear yourself away from the spectacle, which seems ordinary at first glance.

 The Story of Content: Rise of the New Marketing 2015.